Observer/Notifier System

 2. $eventID.
 The name of the event triggered.

 3. $param1.
 Read-only data.
 The value is dependent on the $eventID.
+Sometimes named $paramsArray if it’s an array rather than a single value.

 4. &$param2 through &$param9.
 Updateable variables provided by the code triggering the event.
 These values are dependent on the $eventID.